karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 Go to GitHub and create a new repository.
 In my case I'm going to create the repository **dotnetramblings**.

 Once the repository is created you **HAVE** to modify the config.toml file found on the root directory of your site.
-You need to update the baseUrl property to point to your github page.
-Like this:
+You need to modify the baseUrl property to point to your GitHub Page.

 ```toml
 baseurl = "https://myuser.github.io/dotnetramblings/"